 The Basin Plan states that water temperatures shall not be altered unless it can be demonstrated that beneficial uses are not adversely affected.
-Elevated temperature wastes shall not cause the temperature to increase by more than 9 degrees Celsius (°C) (5 °F) above natural receiving water temperature.
+Elevated temperature wastes shall not cause the temperature to increase by more than approximately 2.8 degrees Celsius (°C [5 °F]) higher than the natural receiving-water temperature.
+Project discharges do not result in elevated temperatures because water diverted from the Fairview Dam Diversion is colder than receiving waters at the KR3 Powerhouse.